PierfrancescoSoffritti/android-youtube-player/README.md

 The library uses YouTube's own web player to play videos.
 Therefore it is 100% compliant with  terms of service.
 [You can see here](https://developers.google.com/youtube/v3/guides/ios_youtube_helper) how this is also the official way of playing YouTube videos on iOS.

-If you want to be 200% sure to be safe, [disable the native UI and enable the web player's built in web UI](#web-based-ui).

 That said how you use the library matters, be sure to play videos only when the player is visible.
 If you follow the instructions in the documentation, the library will automatically handle this for you.